jigpu/linuxwacom-wiki-archive/wiki/Supported_Devices.md

 [wacom-kernel](http://linuxwacom.git.sourceforge.net/git/gitweb.cgi?p=linuxwacom/wacom-kernel;a=shortlog;h=refs/heads/devel)
 repository and the [linuxwacom-devel archive](https://sourceforge.net/mailarchive/forum.php?forum_name=linuxwacom-devel).
 In the meantime you can use your usb "charging" cable.
+Basic support included in kernel 3.3.
+Full functional support will be provided in kernel 3.4.

 NOTE: A FreeBSD Wacom driver is available through the [FreeBSD](http://www.freshports.org/x11-drivers/input-wacom) ports